qingxuantang/4to1-planner/README.md

 - **Website**: [schedule-book.cc](https://schedule-book.cc)
 - **Questions?** Open an [Issue](../../issues)
-- **Success Stories**: We'd love to hear how you use the 4to1 system!
+- **Success Stories**: We'd love to hear how you use the 4To1 Method!
 - **Notion Templates**: Available for digital integration

 ### 📚 Documentation